-- Map CD/DVD - Map Removable Disk
+- Map CD/DVD

+- Map Removable Disk

+- Map External Device

-The Map DVD/CD option can be used for ISO files and the Map Removable Disk option can be used for images.
+The Map DVD/CD option can be used for ISO files and the Map Removable Disk option can be used for images with ehtml5 based Virtual Media.
+The Map External Device option can be used for mapping physical USB drives.